 It’s easy to forget how much a damaged piece of mail can cost a business producing transactional mail.

-Time, resources and trust are all affected every time a pair of hands touches a single regulated document.
-And don’t forget that a few dollars are added to your processing costs each time.
+Time, resources and trust feel impact every time a pair of hands touches a single regulated document.
+And don’t forget that a few dollars add to your processing costs each time.

 Hard to believe?

 Here’s a quick look at the manual reprint process:

 — A damaged mailpiece diverts and verifies

 — Time lapses to look up which job the mailpiece came from

 — Next, the mailpiece either goes to reprint printer or the larger process printer

 — Correct paper stock and pre-printed forms and shells must be located and assembled